Chart Color Schemes

 The level of residential development activity in Bell Post Hill is very low in comparison to the average area assessed nationally by AreaSearch

-Bell Post Hill has seen limited development activity, averaging three approvals per year over five years (15 approvals).
-This is typical of rural areas with modest housing needs and infrastructure capacity.
-The small number of approvals can significantly impact annual growth statistics.
+Bell Post Hill experienced limited development activity with an average of 3 approvals per year over five years (19 approvals).
+This is typical of rural areas where housing needs are modest, and construction activity is constrained by local demand and infrastructure capacity.
+Notably, the small number of approvals can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development